apptainer/singularity/README.md

     [gmk@centos7-x64 demo]$

-And if I do this same process again, while changing the **VERSION** string in the bootstrap defition to **6**, I can essentially build a Centos-6 image in exactly the same manner as above.
-Doing so reveals
+And if I do this same process again, while changing the **VERSION** string in the bootstrap defition to **6** (where previously it was automatically ascertained by querying the RPM database), we can essentially build a Centos-6 image in exactly the same manner as above.
+Doing so reveals this:
-this:

     [gmk@centos7-x64 demo]$ singularity exec /tmp/Centos-6.img python --version Python 2.6.6